eshlomo1/CloudSec/SIEM-XDR/Readme.md

 📈 Best Practices: Expert tips and strategies to optimize your XDR setup.

 🔥 Sample Use Cases: Real-world scenarios showcasing DefenderXDR's power in action.

+Note: In development.
+Stay tuned for more updates!